 The payment to carers is provided to cover Household costs, food, clothes, travel, school dinners and any other things required to look after a foster child.
-The payment takes into account the fact that foster care for children cost more than caring for birth children.

 Being a foster carer is no longer seen as a voluntary service.
 In order to recruit and retain carers, they need to be sufficiently funded to ensure the young person in care gets all the opportunities they would otherwise.
 Little Acorns provide fostering allowances to enable foster carers to care for children and young people on a full-time basis.

 Fostering is classed as self-employment and there are generous tax allowances available to help.
 The important thing to remember is that each individual’s financial circumstances are different.

 As a foster carer, you are given a fixed tax exemption of up to £10,000 per year, on top of your standard personal allowance of £11,500 which means you have a total fixed tax allowance of £21,500.

 In addition, you also receive further tax-free exemptions of;